Disease-Progression-Modelling/disease-progression-modelling.github.io/pages/notebooks/ebm/ebm.md

 **_Disease Course Sequencing_ with Event-Based Modelling**
 ^^^

-Event-Based Modelling is a mathematical model, with associated Python software, that estimates a quantitative signature of disease progression (a Disease Course Sequence) using either **cross-sectional** or longitudinal **medical** data.
+Event-Based Modelling is a class of mathematical models, with associated Python softwares, that estimate a quantitative signature of disease progression (a Disease Course Sequence) using either **cross-sectional** or longitudinal **medical** data.

-The software:
+The softwares:
 - reconstructs the pathophysiological cascade (fine-grained temporal sequence of events) for a chronic, progressive disease
 - stages individuals along this fine-grained Disease Course Sequence, representing their cumulative abnormality along the group-average progression
 - does this all probabilistically and without predefined biomarker cutpoints